BranchMetrics/web-branch-deep-linking-attribution/docs/readme/1_intro.md

 # Branch Metrics Web SDK

-This README outlines the functionality of the Branch Metrics Web SDK, and how to easily incorporate it into a Web or PhoneGap/Cordova app.
+This README outlines the functionality of the Branch Metrics Web SDK, and how to easily incorporate it into a [Web](WEB_GUIDE.md#linkdata-callback) or [Cordova/PhoneGap](CORDOVA_GUIDE.md#linkdata-callback) app.

 Live demo of a web based implementation: [https://cdn.branch.io/example.html](https://cdn.branch.io/example.html)